Dexter season 2: Plot

 While Dexter considers that he must be held responsible for his crimes, Lila takes the GPS device from Dexter's car and uses it to locate the cabin.
 She finds Doakes, who explains that he is a prisoner of Dexter Morgan, the Bay Harbor Butcher, and needs help.
 Deciding she now understands Dexter and must help him, Lila leaves Doakes imprisoned and then lights the cabin's gas stove and opens a propane tank.
 She leaves and Doakes fails to escape, dying in the explosion.
 Finding Doakes' body and the other evidence Dexter left behind, the FBI concludes that Sgt.
 Doakes was indeed the Bay Harbor Butcher.

 Lila admits her actions to Dexter and reaches out to him.
 Although he is glad not to be going to jail, Dexter did not intend to kill Doakes since he didn't fit the requirements of "Harry's Code."
 However, since Lila is a murderer, he plans to kill her since she is too dangerous to his personal life.
 He pretends that he wants to run away with Lila, but she realizes the truth and kidnaps Rita's children Astor and Cody.
 At the same time, Debra is on her way to leaving Miami with Lundy rather than letting their relationship end, but then misses the flight when she learns that the children are in danger and Dexter needs her.
 Lila lures Dexter to her apartment and then sets it on fire with him and the kids still inside.
 She leaves, sure that they will all die, but Dexter and the children escape.
 Debra arrives just as Dexter has gotten to safety and decides to remain in Miami after all.

-The season concludes with Dexter tracking down Lila to Paris and killing her, avenging Doakes and ensuring that no one alive knows his secret life as a serial killer.
+The season concludes with Dexter tracking down Lila to Paris and killing her, avenging Doakes and getting revenge for trying to kill him, Astor, and Cody in a fire, thus ensuring that no one alive knows his secret life as a serial killer.